-Hello and welcome to Swift | Silent | Deadly, a personal blog by me, Justin “Graveyard” Fields.
-As a former Marine Corps Special Operations member, government contractor, and professional trainer, I’m on a mission to help others become more capable and competent human beings.
+Hello and welcome to Swift | Silent | Deadly, a blog by me, Justin Fields.
+I’m a former Marine Corps Special Operator, government contractor, professional trainer, and current paramedic.
+I’m on a mission to help others become more capable, competent human beings by sharing the lessons learned from a lifetime of adventure.
 Read more about me.Justin